EvaMellow/bitrix-version/README.md

 # Bitrix version year identifier
-Bash script to identify the year of bitrix version being used by the target.
+Bash script to identify the year of bitrix version being used by the target based on the presence of ```.js``` files.

 ## Installation
 ```